Traveling to the UK With Your Dog: 2026 Entry Rules

 - Leeds Bradford

-Approved Ferry/Channel Tunnel Routes
+Approved Ferry and Channel Tunnel Routes

 - Eurotunnel Le Shuttle (Calais to Folkestone) — the most popular choice for those driving from Europe